 The investing world is quickly changing before our eyes.
 Newer investment apps, such as Robinhood, are launching innovative features to lure in new investors.
 Traditional brokerage behemoths, such as Fidelity, slowly adopt some of these strategies into their own offerings.

 If you’re just starting to invest and want to open a brokerage account, you may struggle to choose between these two different options.
 They each have benefits and drawbacks.
-Use the following information to help you decide on a clear winner for your situation.
+Use this article to help you decide on a clear winner for your situation.

 In a nutshell:

 Fidelity is a powerhouse brokerage firm that caters to longer-term investors that need more options.

 Robinhood is a fresh take on shorter-term investing for beginners that allows cryptocurrency trading.

 Both firms have pros and cons, but which is best?
 Here are the highlights of Fidelity and Robinhood so you can pick the best solution for your situation.

 Fidelity and Robinhood are both legitimate places to invest, but they target entirely different audiences.
 Robinhood competes for the younger investing crowd and offers a relatively basic suite of options.
 Fidelity’s massive size appeals to traditional investors looking for more nuanced choices.

 Each firm has its pros and cons for different types of investors.
 Here’s a quick summary of what you may need to know to get started.